madfam-io/plinto/README.md

-# Plinto - Self-Hosted Authentication
+# Janua - Self-Hosted Authentication

 **Open-source authentication for developers who want to own their auth infrastructure.**